ag143/workshop/PowerBI/notes.md

 This feature does not work if you have non-numeric filters applied to your visual and/or if you have measure filters applied.

 [Apply insights](https://docs.microsoft.com/en-us/power-bi/create-reports/desktop-insights-find-where-different)
+right-click on any data point: Analyze > Find where this distribution is different

 [Quick Insigts](https://docs.microsoft.com/en-us/learn/modules/perform-analytics-power-bi/9-quick-insights)
 PBI service > Datasets > ...> Quick Insigts